 It is easy to tell if a website you visit is secured by HTTPS:

-1. In all you will see a locked padlock icon to the immediate left of the main URL/Search bar.
+- In all, you will see a locked padlock icon to the immediate left of the main URL/Search bar.

-2. In most the web address will start with https://.
-(Unsecured websites start with ://, but this is usually hidden.)
+- In most, the web address will start with https://.
+(Unsecured websites start with http://, but both https:// and http:// are often hidden.)

 Here is are examples of unsecured websites (Firefox and Chrome).
 Notice that the web addresses (URLs) do not begin with https: and that no padlock icon is displayed to the left of the search bar